 - We're first.
 Yay us.
 The story may be set thousands or millions of years in the future and focus on humanity's descendants encountering something.

-, in which the simple explanation is taken as correct.
+Contrast Absent Aliens, in which the simple explanation is taken as correct.

 - The Data Integration Entities from Haruhi Suzumiya are, according to Nagato, undetectable through our normal means.
 Given that they lack physical form altogether, and seem to exist only as patterns of information, this is perfectly plausible.

-- Tengen Toppa Gurren Lagann falls into the second category: the Anti-Spirals found a way to isolate the Spiral races on their planets, and only after the Earthlings defeat them, they discover literally billions of sapient species out there.
+- Tengen Toppa Gurren Lagann falls into the third category: the Anti-Spirals found a way to isolate the Spiral races on their planets, and only after the Earthlings defeat them, they discover literally billions of sapient species out there.

-- In Marooned In Realtime by Vernor Vinge, when species attain The Singularity, they uniformly vanish from the universe, at least from the perspective of everyone else.
+- In Marooned in Realtime by Vernor Vinge, when species attain The Singularity, they uniformly vanish from the universe, at least from the perspective of everyone else.

 - In Accelerando by Charles Stross, species all seem to build Matrioshka brains, to which they upload their personalities.
 The uploaded people aren't interested in interstellar travel because there's no way for them to get enough bandwidth.
 Everyone else is in hiding from the uploads and therefore not likely to meet each other.
 (It turns out that something entirely different is happening in the next galaxy over, explaining some cosmological quirks that Real Life science has noticed.)